Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Collet-Eckmann Lamination and Newhouse points

-In this section, we prove the existence of a sub-lamination whose leaves have an interesting property.
-In particular we prove Theorem B and Theorem C.
+In the previous sections we observed many different phenomena.
+In this section we show that all these phenomena occur in one and the same lamination.
+In particular there exists a lamination with a stable non-hyperbolic Cantor set which contains a Collet-Eckmann point with a dense orbit.
+Moreover each leave has also a Newhouse point.
+At this Newhouse points there is an intriguing coexistence of stable and unstable dynamics.
+This section confirms Theorem B and Theorem C.

-The invariant non-hyperbolic Cantor set, associated to each map in the leaves of this sublamination have a Collet-Eckmann point, which is dense in the Cantor set.
 Let us start by giving the formal definition of a Collet-Eckmann point. \begin{defin} Let $f:\mathcal M\to \mathcal M$ be a map and let $x\in \mathcal M$.
 We say that $x$ is a Collet-Eckmann (CE) point if there exists a vector $v$, in the tangent space at $x$, such that